 - There is no need to decompress the file, rather, it is important to note you will need to change the extension of the .zip to .yfp

 - Use the plugin manager of Yellowfin to import the entire .yfp file in order to access the JDBC driver.

 - If you haven't already, create a service account for your Google BigQuery project.
 Then download the service account password file, preferably in .p12 format and remember where you place it.
 It doesn't need to be in the file system of Yellowfin, however, you need to provide the full path to the file.

 - Now you can create a new data source in Yellowfin using the following settings:

 Some things to note:

-Make sure the project name is in lower case here.
+- Make sure the project name is case-sensitive.